kreijack/bombrowser/tests/TESTS.md

 ### Test 1.16 - edit code

+Test description:
-Test description: Insert the code '810036' in the 'Code' field,  and press the button 'Search'; press the right mouse button on the first entry and select the "Edit code" command.
+- Insert the code '810036' in the 'Code' field
+- and press the button 'Search'
+- press the right mouse button on the first entry
+- select the "Edit code" command.

 Expected results: The "BOMBrowser - Edit code" window showed; this contains the code 810036 properties.